-The City offers several mechanisms to facilitate the provision of a diversity of housing types.
+The City offers several optional, not required, mechanisms to facilitate the provision of a diversity of housing types.
 These mechanisms provide greater flexibility with regard to residential development standards than conventional residential zone districts.
 These mechanisms, such as the Planned Development (P-D) district and density bonuses, are described in more detail below.